confluentinc/tutorials/handling-null-values-in-avro-and-protobuf/kafka/README.md

 }
 ```

-When you run `./gradlew runAvroProducer` and furthermore, `./gradlew runAvroConsumer`, you'll see that the events with null items are produced and consumed successfully.
+When you run `gradle runAvroProducer` and furthermore, `gradle runAvroConsumer`, you'll see that the events with null items are produced and consumed successfully.

 Now remove the `["string", "null"]` in the first field and replace it with `"string"`: